watson-developer-cloud/node-sdk/README.md

 ```

 ## Getting the service credentials

+## Visual Recognition

+The process for authenticating with Visual Recognition has changed:

+- For new service instances, authenticate by using IAM.
+See [IAM Authentication](#iam-authentication).
+Also set the service URL by passing in `url` in the service constructor.
+- For service instances created before May 23, 2018, authenticate by providing the API Key for the service instance.

 ### Basic Auth (or API key for Visual Recognition)
 You will need the `username`, `password`, and `url` (`api_key` for Visual Recognition) for each service.
 Service credentials are different from your IBM Cloud account username and password.